jasongoodwin/authentikat-jwt/README.md

 - cty: It can also contain a content type ("cty") field, This field, if used, could indicate that the content is another token.
 (This feature is not currently supported.)

 Currently supported encryption algorithms:

-- "none" gives a blank signature.
-It could be used for passing data around in a small space such as a header.
+HMAC SHA: Uses a shared key for signing and verifying.
 - "HS256"
 - "HS384"
 - "HS512"

+RSA SHA: uses a separate private and public key pair for signing and verifying.
+- "RS256"
+- "RS384"
+- "RS512"

+(TODO - needs to be implemented)
+- "ES256"
+- "ES384"
+- "ES512"

+- "\`None\`" gives a blank signature.
+It could be used for passing data around in a small space such as a header.

 JwtClaimsSet
 ------------